MugilPandian/FullStackProject/README.md

 Integrated with MySQL and ejs

-Yet to integrate with mongoDB
+Yet to integrate with mongoDB.